miguel-angel-monjas/master-thesis/doc/spark-yarn-cluster-setup.md

 ```

 ## Setup Spark environment variables on master and slave nodes
-we set the variables in the `.bashrc` file under `/home/ubuntu`.
-Do it on master and slave nodes:
+The following environment variables are set in the `.bashrc` file under `/home/ubuntu` (both on master and slave nodes):
 ```bash
 echo '
 # Set SPARK_HOME